 Congress therefore recognized the airways as public property, not to be owned, noting their “public interest necessity and convenience.”

-Fairness doctrine evolved from Communications Act of 1934
+Fairness doctrine evolved from Communications Act

 The fairness doctrine evolved from the act as a public service by requiring broadcasters to air programming on controversial topics and to provide equal time to candidates for political office.
 Although the act did not permit the FCC to regulate broadcast content itself, it did allow the commission to ban obscene or indecent programming.